 - If your age lies between 25-30 years, the charges would be 15%.

 - If your age is more than 30 years and less than 60 years, 10% will be subtracted.

-- If you have a driver’s license that is less than 1 year, the charges would be 25%.
+- If you have had a driver’s license for less than one year, the charges would be 25%.